Dennis Moore (politician): Military

 Representative Moore sponsored HR 5055, which would have raised the death gratuity paid to the family of a soldier who died in combat from $12,000 to $50,000.
 This amount was raised again to $100,000 and was added to "The Emergency Supplemental Appropriations Act for Defense, the Global War on Terror and Tsunami Relief Act 2005" and signed into law as Public Law 109-13 on May 11, 2005.

 Representative Moore sponsored House Resolution 387 in 2003, calling on the Department of Defense to cover all travel costs for troops from Iraq and Afghanistan granted leave under the Rest & Recuperation Program.
 The legislation was added to the Department of Defense Supplemental Spending Bill of 2004 and is now law.

 Property rights

 For 2007, with points assigned for actions in support of or in opposition to American Land Rights Association position, Representative Moore received a rating of 8 (out of 100).
-He received the 8% rating for voting on 11 of 12 key votes in opposition to the "Private Property Position".
+He received an 8% rating for voting on 11 of 12 key votes in opposition to the "Private Property Position".

 Gun control

 Through 2003, Representative Moore supported the interests of the Brady Campaign to Prevent Gun Violence 88% of the time.

-In 2008, the National Rifle Association gave Representative Moore a grade of F, in its scorecard for candidates seeking office in 2008.
+In 2008, the NRA Political Victory Fund gave Representative Moore a grade of F, in its scorecard for candidates seeking office in 2008.
 In 2007 the organization Gun Owners of America gave Representative Moore a rating of F.